 The scent of peppermint is crisp, fresh, and menthol, and will clear out the cob webs without getting you hyped up.

 Don’t over-do Essential Oils in your bath!
-Be IN the tub when you add the oil – carefully add about 5 drops to start, wait and see how it smells and feels and then a few more drops if desired.
-Too much Peppermint Oil can burn!
+Be IN the tub when you add the oil – carefully add about 3 drops to start, wait and see how it smells and feels and then a few more drops if desired.
 Read this short post for more about adding Essential Oils to your bath.
-I have the NOW Foods Peppermint Oil in my bathroom and like it a lot.
+I add Peppermint Oil to my bath all the time.

 Here are some more properties attributed to Peppermint: